martbetz/martbetz.github.io/_posts/2024-06-30-what-no-snapper.md

 There is one major downside, though (again, apart from the obvious): without my camera bag, I've nowhere to keep my wallet, passport, personal phone, tickets, or other such critical items (I’ve got a few pockets, but they’re none of them convenient or secure); then there’s my puffer, and I’ve no idea where to put that...

-Dagnabbit, and to heck with it!
+Dagnabbit and to heck with it!
 You know what?
-I'm taking the darn camera! 😣
+I'm taking the doggone camera! 😣